Applying metrics to improve performance

 Puppet Server also requests facts as HTTP requests while handling a node request, and submits reports via HTTP requests while handling of a report request.
 If you have an HTTP report processor set up, the Grafana dashboard shows metrics for

 Http report processor, as does the status API endpoint under

-http-client-metrics in the primary server service, for metric ID
+http-client-metrics in the master service, for metric ID

 ['puppet', 'report', 'http'].
 Delays in the report processor are passed on to Puppet Server.